complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 By our definition, large rosters are datasets with more than 100 nodes.

 Following the example from the prior stage, we will first select the interface we want to configure (Large Roster Name Generator), add a stage name, and create a new node type, this time for "University".
 Again, we will pull in a data source we plan to use to populate our roster.
 In our example, we use a large CSV that includes universities around the world.
+[Click here](../class-roster.csv) to download it.

 By default, the roster cards will use the "name" attribute from your external data file as the main card title.
 In this example, we choose to also include "website" as an attribute to display.

 Next, we will configure how the roster file is searchable to the participant.
 The functionality available for this interface includes the ability for participants to search the database for specific attributes in order to locate the alters they want to select.

 The search options listed will depend on the variables outlined in your datafile.
 Here, we have the option to select "country", "name", and "website", and we choose to include all three.

 {% include nc-image src="assets/img/architect-guide/roster-search.png" %}